Views

 Searching in the Service Configuration view

-Network & Security View
+Network and Security View

-If network and security information available, a shield is shown on the line connecting two resources.
+If network and security information is available, a shield is shown on the line connecting two resources.
 To access the Network and Security view, click the shield icon.

-Entrypoints can also be prefixed with interface and security group information.
+Entry points can also be prefixed with interface and security group information.
 This is helpful for monitoring traffic passing through an outside-facing firewall.

 A prefixed interface in the Service Configuration view

-Searching in the Network & Security Layer
+Searching in the Network and Security Layer

 Searching for a network interface